peterkuma/masters-thesis/chapters/01_basic-principles-of-radiative-transfer.md

 gradually ceases to be energetically important due to low power emitted at longer wavelengths.

-### Shortwave and Longwave Spectrum
+### Shortwave and Longwave Parts of the Spectrum

-For the purpose of radiation models, it is convenient to adopt two even broader spectral regions -- _shortwave_ and _longwave_ radiation.
+For the purpose of radiation schemes, it is convenient to adopt two even broader spectral regions -- _shortwave_ (solar) and _longwave_ (thermal) radiation.
 Though the choice of precise values is arbitrary, we will settle on the following definition:

 * Shortwave radiation (UV, visible, near IR): 0–4.6 $\mu$m
 * Longwave radiation (thermal and far IR) : 4.6 $\mu$m–100 $\mu$m